-Program Directors may request IP's assistance in conducting student pre-departure orientations or students may participate in IP orientations held annually early April and early October (notify OIP one month in advance at firstname.lastname@example.org).
+Program Directors may request OIP's assistance in conducting student pre-departure orientations or students may participate in OIP orientations held annually early April and early October (notify OIP one month in advance at firstname.lastname@example.org).

-Program Directors will need to obtain the students' signature for the following forms and submit them to IP:
+Program Directors will need to obtain the students' signature for the following forms and submit them to OIP:

-Program Directors and all other UM faculty/staff traveling with students will be required to register their travel online at least 30 days prior to departure.
-Program Directors will submit a completed Student Roster form to Marja Unkuri-Chaudhry electronically at email@example.com or by campus mail as part of their international travel registration.
-(The Student Roster form is also available to download from the international travel registration system.)
+- Program Directors and all other UM faculty/staff traveling internationally with students will be required to register their travel online at least 30 days prior to departure.
+As part of the registration, complete a Student Roster and Risk Management Plan for Travel with Students available to download from your International Travel Registry record.

 Former Study Abroad Program Directors